November 29, 2022

-Digital Transformation Key to Innovation Leadership in Chemical Industry
+Digital Transformation is Key to Innovation Leadership in Chemical Industry

 The Opportunities of the New, Globalized Reality

-Chemical plants function in globalized markets that have, in recent years, been fueled by the skyrocketing demand for imported chemicals in Asia, home to half of the world’s middle class, according to the International Society of Automation.
-The soaring demand in countries like China has opened up new avenues for growth for European and North American players, at a time when their home markets are stagnating.
+Chemical plants are competing within globalized markets.
+Pre-pandemic, these markets were fueled by skyrocketing demand in Asia for imported chemicals, thanks to the explosion of the middle class demanding more luxury products.
+This opened up new avenues for growth for European and North American players at a time when their home markets are stagnating.

 A Data-First Approach

-Such systems form a real-time database of knowledge sets across the company that, in turn, create a space for various plant departments, or even various plants across the world, to benefit and learn from the problems or successes in predictive maintenance, performance optimization, and facility designs.
-With this high-resolution overview of plant activity, managers can enjoy control over their plant and its operations and be able to adjust more quickly and accurately as manufacturing or supply chain issues arise.
+Smart, data-powered systems form a real-time database of knowledge sets across the company, creating space for departments or plants across the world to benefit and learn from the problems or successes in predictive maintenance, performance optimization, and facility designs.
+With this high-resolution overview of plant activity, managers can enjoy control over their plant and its operations, and be able to adjust more quickly and accurately as manufacturing or supply chain issues continue to arise.